 Your appeal has been mailed, and now the donations are arriving.
 It’s time to thank your donors!
 Use this opportunity to craft a donor-centered thank you letter so your supporters feel great about their donation and are inspired to give again.
-Here are three tips to evaluate your thank you letters and make sure they’re donor-centered:

-1. Tom Ahern recommends taking a colored pen to your thank you letter and circling each time the word “you” is included.
+Tip #1: Tom Ahern recommends taking a colored pen to your thank you letter and circling each time the word “you” is included.
 If your letter isn’t polka-dotted with circles when you’re done, you have some edits to make!

-2. Explain how the donor’s gift will be used, and take your organization out of it.
+Tip #2: Explain how the donor’s gift will be used, and take your organization out of it.
 This approach helps your donor feel a strong connection to the impact of their gift.
 Instead of writing…